 This effects clients who pay us monthly.

-Over the last few months of 2018 Whitefield will be migrating our clients who pay by Standing Order monthly to Direct Debit.
+Over coming months Whitefield will be migrating our clients who pay by Standing Order monthly to Direct Debit.

 This post explains more about the process, timetable and rationale.
 You do not need to do anything at present.